-Loan balances outstanding, as illustrated in Table 5, increased in 2015 even though the Company maintained tight credit standards, loan demand remained weak and the competition for loans was strong.
-In 2014 as compared to 2013, loans decreased due to increased competition for available loans and the Company's rigorous credit standards.
-The highest percentage increase in 2015 occurred in the commercial real estate category, primarily due to an increase in the demand in this market.
+Loan balances outstanding, as illustrated in Table 5, decreased in 2016 as the Company maintained tight credit standards, loan demand remained weak and the competition for loans was strong.
+In 2015 as compared to 2014, loans increased due to an in commercial, financial and agricultural loans.
+During 2016, loans in all classifications decreased.
 The allowance for loan losses is allocated to the various categories based on the historical loss percentage for each segment of loan and any specific reserves that might be assigned to those loans.

 Non-performing assets and the relative percentages of such assets to loan balances are presented in Table 8 - Non-performing Assets.
 Non-performing loans include non-accrual loans, loans delinquent 90 days or more based on contractual terms and troubled debt restructurings.
 Management classifies loans as non-accrual when it believes that collection of interest is doubtful.
 This typically occurs when payments are past due over 90 days, unless the loans are well secured and in the process of collection.
 Another measurement of asset quality is OREO, which represents properties acquired by the Company through foreclosure following loan defaults by customers.
-The percentage of OREO to total loans at December 31, 2015 was 0.90% compared to 1.04% in 2014.
-OREO decreased in 2015 after increasing in 2014 due to fewer foreclosures in 2015 and the sale of several parcels that were acquired in foreclosure in previous years.
+The percentage of OREO to total loans at December 31, 2016 was 1.13% compared to 0.83% in 2015.
+OREO increased in 2016 after decreasing in 2015 due to more foreclosures in 2016 partially offset by the sale of several parcels that were acquired in foreclosure in previous years.

-Loans on non-accrual status amounted to \$14,422,613 in 2015 as compared to \$11,854,274 in 2014 and \$13,591,793 in 2013.
-Interest income forgone on loans classified as non-accrual in 2015 was \$732,268 as compared to \$819,524 in 2014 and \$813,710 in 2013.
+Loans on non-accrual status amounted to \$8,879,393 in 2016 as compared to \$14,422,613 in 2015 and \$11,854,274 in 2014.
+Interest income forgone on loans classified as non-accrual in 2016 was \$651,560 as compared to \$732,268 in 2015 and \$819,524 in 2014.
 Upon the classification of a loan as non-accrual, all interest accrued on the loan prior to the time it is classified as non-accrual is reversed and interest accruals are suspended until such time that the loan is in compliance with its terms and deemed collectable.